rwcitek/Docker.X11/README.md

-# Docker.X11
+# Docker with X11/Wayland
-Getting large X11 programs to run in Docker on a Chromebook.
+Getting large X11/Wayland programs to run in Docker on a Chromebook.

-## Gimp in Docker
+## Gimp
 ```bash
 docker run \
   --rm \